tmikeschu/career-development-curriculum/module_three/job_search_strategies_i.md

 * Based on the weekly goal(s), what would need to happen on a daily basis to reach the weekly goal(s)?
 	* If I want at least 2 new conversations per week, I would need to send at least 1 cold/warm outreach emails per day

-**Goal-setting Tips:** Spend thirty minutes each day and an hour each week assessing how your tasks aligned with your goals.
+**Goal-setting Tips:** Spend thirty minutes each day and an hour each week assessing how your tasks align with your goals.
 Make adjustments as needed -- it's so important to be flexible, kind to yourself, and realistic with time.

 ### Your Turn
 Identify your longterm goal first -- what do you want to have accomplished by the last day of Module 4?
 Then break it down into smaller goals of what you can accomplish.

 **Keep in mind:**
-Your Mod 4 deliverables include 6 cold outreach emails, participating in an actual or practice interview, and completing what is known at [The Plan](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module4/projects/the-plan/index.md).
+Your Mod 4 deliverables include 6 cold outreach emails, participating in an actual or practice interview, and completing what is known as [The Plan](https://github.com/turingschool/backend-curriculum-site/blob/gh-pages/module4/projects/the-plan/index.md).
 Since you will need to complete those deliverables, include them in your Module 4 plan!

 ## Closing
 * Be flexible, kind to yourself, and realistic with your time.